yluATlzu/3DReconstruction_SE/README.md

 1000	  1

-An Example is to run "testSimulatedData(100, 0.2)"
+An Example is to run 'testSimulatedData(100, 0.2)'

 ----------------------------------------------------
 To run the experiments with the real data
 ----------------------------------------------------
 1. Change into the directory $SE/SimulatedData
-2. Run "testRealData"
+2. Run 'testRealData'